 It's recommended that you review the deprecation notice to determine if your hardware and software components are still compatible with the current ArcGIS version.

-Operating system requirements
+Linux operating system requirements

 The following 64-bit operating systems satisfy the minimum operating system requirements.
-Support is not provided for 32-bit operating systems; the setup will only proceed if the operating system is 64 bit.
+Support is not provided for 32-bit operating systems; the setup only proceeds if the operating system is 64 bit.

 You cannot install the software as a root user.
 If you attempt to do this, the installation will not proceed and a diagnostics tool will display an error message indicating that you cannot install as root.

-|Supported operating systems||Latest update or service pack tested|
+|Supported operating system||Latest update or service pack tested|

-Red Hat Enterprise Linux Server 7
+Red Hat Enterprise Linux Server 8

-Red Hat Enterprise Linux Server 6
+Red Hat Enterprise Linux Server 9

-SUSE Linux Enterprise Server 12
+SUSE Linux Enterprise Server 15

-Service Pack 2
+Service Pack 5

 Ubuntu Server LTS

-- Memory/RAM: 8 GB
+- Memory/RAM—8 GB

-- Disk space: 10 GB
+- Disk space—20 GB